Pope Francis extends agenda of change to Vatican diplomacy

-ROME Pope Francis' hard-hitting criticisms of localization and inequality long ago set him out as a leader unafraid of mixing theology and politics.
+ROME Pope Francis' hard-hitting criticisms of globalisation and inequality long ago set him out as a leader unafraid of mixing theology and politics.
 He is now flexing the Vatican's diplomatic muscles as well.

 Last year, he helped to broker an historic accord between Cuba and the United States after half a century of hostility.